JuliaAI/LearnAPI.jl/docs/src/reference.md

 ### Data and observations

-ML/statistical algorithms are typically applied in conjunction with resampling of *observations*, as in [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
+ML/statistical algorithms are frequently applied in conjunction with resampling of *observations*, as in [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
 In this document *data* will always refer to objects encapsulating an ordered sequence of